 Supervisory Board committees

 The Supervisory Board has a Remuneration & Appointment Committee and an Audit Committee.
-The task of these Committees is to prepare the decision making of the Supervisory Board; they have no independent decision-making authority.
-The Regulations of the Committees are published on the Company’s website.
+The task of these Committees is to prepare the decision-making of the Supervisory Board; they have no independent decision-making authority.
+The regulations of the Committees are posted on this website.
 Both Committees report regularly to the Supervisory Board regarding their deliberations and findings.
 Nine of the thirteen Supervisory Board members are not independent in the sense of the Code as described above.
 This means that the composition of the Committees of the Supervisory Board deviate from the best-practice provisions of the Code which stipulate that more than half of the members of the Committees of the Supervisory Board should be independent as defined in the Code.

 Remuneration & Appointment Committee